Skip to Content

 Register to vote at the polling station on voting day.

-You must provide two pieces of identification, one with a signature, that confirm who you are and where you presently live.
+You must provide two pieces of identification, one with a signature, that confirms who you are and where you presently live.

 You must provide written consent from the majority of the property's co-owners to vote as the non-resident elector.
 Bring the completed and signed Non-resident Elector Consent Form when you arrive to vote at the polling station; or obtain the form from the polling station and return to vote with the completed and signed document.